Robert Woods Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 Recent Performances

-- In last week's matchup with the Texans, Woods reeled in three passes for 35 yards and scored one touchdown while being targeted nine times.
+- In last week's outing against the Texans, Woods was targeted nine times, totaling 35 yards on three receptions while scoring one touchdown.

-- Woods has 11 receptions (on 20 targets) for 136 yards and two touchdowns during his last three games, averaging 45.3 yards per game.
+- Over his last three outings, Woods has collected 136 yards on 11 receptions with two touchdowns, averaging 45.3 yards per game, on 20 targets.

 Woods' Los Angeles Teammates